garethredfern/laravelvue-spa/content/en/file-uploads/single-file-upload-vue.md

 ---
 title: "File Uploads Vue"
 description: "Using vue as an SPA.
-Set-up the ability to upload a users avatar to Digital Ocean Spaces, using the Flysystem in Laravel."
+Set up the ability to upload a users avatar to Digital Ocean Spaces, using the Flysystem in Laravel."
 position: 11
 category: "File Uploads"
 menuTitle: "File Uploads Vue"